AdaCore/gnatcoverage/doc/gnatcov/gpr.rst

        for Runtime use "zfp-mpc8641";
     end My_Program;

-When a :option:`--target` or a :option:`--RTS` option is provided on the command line, the option takes precedence over the corresponding attribute.
+When a :cmd-option:`--target` or a :cmd-option:`--RTS` option is provided on the command line, the option takes precedence over the corresponding attribute.